Trump Opts For Gravitas Of The Oval Office As He's In Need Of A Game-Changing Moment

 But even before those archival moments, the Oval Office TV address carried a special cachet.
 Much of that came from John F. Kennedy's somber, breathtaking announcement in October 1962 that the U.S. Navy was blockading Cuba to prevent the delivery of Soviet missiles to launch sites there.
 That was the moment when "televised Oval Office address" became a trigger for cardiac episodes.

 Perhaps no Oval Office address has been as portentous since, but many have been hinges of history.
 Conservative firebrand Ann Coulter referenced this in an interview on Breitbart News Tonight earlier this month, urging Trump to give such a speech on the wall-shutdown issue.
-And Monday evening, Coulter tweeted that this week's Oval Office address should be a "serious" one " explaining why a Wall is the only compassionate solution."
+And Monday evening, Coulter tweeted that this week's Oval Office address should be a "serious" one "explaining why a Wall is the only compassionate solution."

 We need 1 thing from President Trump: A serious Oval Office speech explaining why a Wall is the only compassionate solution.— Ann Coulter (@AnnCoulter) January 7, 2019